Telenshaina/Telenshaina/README.md

 </p>

 <div align="center">
-Hi!👋I am Shaina Blessy Meir!
-My academic journey [and  deep fascination about how all things work... ] has ignited a deep interest in artificial intelligence, data science, and game development.
+Hi!👋I am Shai!
+My academic journey <i>. . . and deep fascination about how all things work . . .</i> has ignited a deep interest in artificial intelligence, data science, and game development.
 I'm constantly seeking opportunities to apply my knowledge in these fields and create innovative projects.
 A very curious mind indeed~~

 </div>